lalaland-ai/lala-companion/README.md

 As a rule, no buttons or 2D layers go in the 3D overlay.
 Only threejs 3D.
 Vanilla UIs go in "main".
 It ruins the vibe to mix.

-The main lego blocks:

-1. The typical "main" process in Electron.
-Controls IPC to the "Overlay" and hosts the boring 2d settings stuff to configure the app.

-2. The "Overlay".
-Responsible for rendering the threejs scene and playing / recording audio.
-This where the magic happens.
-This by default is always transparent + borderless frame.
-It should be minimalistic, focused mostly on just the avatar 3d as to not clutter the user desktop space.

 Use Typescript.